adut24/holbertonschool-higher_level_programming/README.md

 - How to `INSERT` rows in a MySQL table from a Python script
 - What ORM means
 - How to map a Python Class to a MySQL table

+### 0x10.
+Python - Network #0
+- What a URL is
+- What HTTP is
+- How to read a URL
+- The scheme for a HTTP URL
+- What a domain name is
+- What a sub-domain is
+- How to define a port number in a URL
+- What a query string is
+- What an HTTP request is
+- What an HTTP response is
+- What HTTP headers are
+- What the HTTP message body is
+- What an HTTP request method is
+- What an HTTP response status code is
+- What an HTTP Cookie is
+- How to make a request with cURL
+- What happens when you type google.com in your browser (Application level)

 ### 0x12.
 JavaScript - Warm up
 - Why JavaScript programming is amazing